Infineon/mtb-example-btsdk-audio-watch/README.md

 - Use the buttons in the ClientControl AVRC CT tab to Connect and accept pairing.
 - Play music on the audio source device and control the music via buttons in the AVRC CT tab.
 - In Controller mode, pass-thru commands are executed via Play, Pause, Stop, etc. buttons.
-- Absolute volume change can be done via the drop down Volume or Vol Up/Down buttons.
+- Absolute volume change can be done via the drop-down Volume or Vol Up/Down buttons.
-- Note that iPhone does does not support Vol buttons.
+- Note that iPhone does not support Vol buttons.
 - Note that music will continue to play on the audio source device.

 iOS ANCS and AMS GATT Services: